What Is Lateral Epicondylitis?

 Radial Tunnel Syndrome

-The most useful diagnostic test is resisted middle-finger extension (Maudsley's test), which compresses the posterior interosseous nerve and produces pain distal to the epicondyle — different from epicondylitis, where pain is at the epicondyle itself.
+The most useful diagnostic test is resisted middle-finger extension (Maudsley's test), which compresses the posterior interosseous nerve and produces pain distal to the epicondyle — unlike epicondylitis, where pain is at the epicondyle itself.
 Electromyography may be normal or show subtle conduction delay.
-Treatment includes surgical decompression in refractory cases, after failure of conservative treatment for 3-6 months.
+Treatment includes surgical decompression in refractory cases, after failed conservative treatment for 3-6 months.

 Medial Epicondylitis